1 Day in Yellowstone National Park

 We had prepared for the traffic to be slow going while driving through Yellowstone and it ended up not being so bad.
 Every now and then you have to slow down for everyone trying to take a picture of an animal on the side of the road.

 However, we were not prepared for the hour and a half bison jam in Hayden Valley!!!!
 Yes, we saw hundreds of bison, but at 6pm, our tired and hungry family was just ready to get back to our cabin.
 It wasn’t so funny then, but now it’s a great trip memory!
-When we finally got back to Jackson we had an awesome meal at the Jackson Brewing Company.
+When we finally got back to Jackson we had an awesome meal at the Snake River Brewing.
 This place was absolutely packed, yet they still got us in and out.

 So…we did arrange a whitewater rafting excursion for our family.
 They assured me it was beginner friendly, so we decided to give it a go!
 We didn’t exactly plan ahead to do this, so we of course had not packed accordingly.
 Luckily, Mad River Boat Trips had everything we needed: wetsuits, booties, goPros, jackets…Everything!